ssinyagin/gerty/doc/gerty_architecture.markdown

-Device attributes, those which define the Gerty's behavior at the device level, are looked up in a hierarchical fashion, from the top parent class to the job leve.
+Device attributes, those which define the Gerty's behavior at the device level, are looked up in a hierarchical fashion, from the top parent class to the job level.
 See *Gerty Device Attributes* document for details.

 Example of a job file (**/opt/gerty/Company/jobs/backbone.job.ini**):